Chapter 15

 “Those are bones, Tippi.”

 Tippi had never seen bones before.
-The cave crickets had exoskeletons, and the rest of her diet was roundly spherical.
+The cave crickets had exoskeletons, and the rest of her diet was a vegetable, or sphere.

-Tiny, toothy skulls smiled from the gristle.
-Black blobs of vitreous humor wept from their sockets, and the sunshine reflected off incisors.
+Tiny skulls smiled from the gristle, black blobs of humor weeping from their sockets.

 Tippi decided she was in a reverse dream, and the only way to wake up was to fall asleep.

-“I’ll have 50% less data, which will double the likelihood of our demise.”
+“We’ll have half the data, which will double our chance of demise.”

 “Other sounds.”